emanuelgestosa/ldts-project/docs/README.md

 ### Duplicate Code

 Throughout the whole project, sometimes, there are two or more code fragments that look almost identical.
 A large number of conditional expressions are present and perform similar code.
+For example, on controllers like BetController, EndStateController, TableController...
+MenuController we always repeat the same conditions.
 To solve this code smell, we could merge these operators into a single condition through "Consolidate Conditional Expression" and "Extract Method" to place the condition in a separate method with an easy-to-understand name.